seqan/seqan/manual/source/Tutorial/SamBamIO.rst

 The static members ``INVALID_POS``, ``INVALID_REFID``, and ``INVALID_LEN`` store sentinel values for marking positions, reference sequence ids, and lengths as invalid or N/A.

 .. tip::
-   A :dox:`BamAlignmentRecord` is linked to a reference sequence by the field rID.
+   A :dox:`BamAlignmentRecord` is linked to a reference sequence by the field ``rID``.
-   The reference sequence information is stored in the BAM header and kept in the :dox:`BamFileIn` :dox:`SmartFileContext Context`.
+   The reference sequence information is stored in the BAM header and kept in the :dox:`BamIOContext`.
    To easily access reference sequence name and and length relative to a given :dox:`BamAlignmentRecord` within a :dox:`BamFileIn`, use functions :dox:`BamAlignmentRecord#getContigName` and :dox:`BamAlignmentRecord#getContigLength`.

 An important related type is the enum :dox:`BamFlags` that provides constants for bit operations on the ``flag`` field.